BSCI curriculum & Graduation planNING

 BSCI223 - General Microbiology w/ lab (4 credits)

-Curriculum and graduation plans for terps under core
+Curriculum and SAMPLE graduation plans for terps under core

 —applies ONLY to students admitted BEFORE Fall 2012